Hotel Lindrum History – Melbourne Luxury Hotels

 Lindrum’s Billiard Centre sadly came to a close in 1988, after News Ltd, the new owner of the Herald and Weekly Times, took back the building to accommodate the offices of the Australian publication

 With the relocation of the Herald and Weekly Times to new buildings in 1995, the building came up for sale and a greater potential use for the now historic building commenced.

 Hotel Lindrum opened its doors on 12th July 1999.
 Hotel Lindrum brought to the city a new concept in Melbourne luxury hotels, being amongst the first boutique hotels to enter the market.

 - Hotel Lindrum Today

 Hotel Lindrum has incorporated aspects of its heritage in present day operations.
-The billiard room features one of the original billiard tables from the buildings days as Lindrum’s Billiard Centre.
-It has been lovingly restored to its former glory by Alcock, Walter and Thompson, the company that originally built the table.
+The billiard room features one of the original billiard tables from the buildings days as Lindrum's Billiard Centre.
+It has been lovingly restored to its former glory by Alcock, Thompson & Taylor, the company that originally built the table.
 Memorabilia of Walter Lindrum in his championship era adorn the walls of the billiard room.
 In memory of even earlier years, Griffiths items are displayed in the bar and guests receive a complimentary newspaper each morning.